 Dress: Wear long pants, long sleeves, and closed-toe shoes when outside to cover the skin.

-Dusk to Dawn: Wear repellent outdoors during these prime times for mosquito activity.
+Dawn to Dusk: Wear repellent outdoors during these prime times for mosquito activity.

 The PPI provides a current snapshot of WNV activity, ranging from zero to three, with zero being no activity and three announcing multiple human cases of WNV in DuPage County.